-- 12. The CEO will: - a.
-Recommend legislative proposals for approval by the Board; - b.
-Conduct and oversee the assigning, directing, and handling of litigation, l claims, demands, disputes or legal proceedings involving OCERS and report material developments in these matters to the Board on a timely basis; - c.
-In consultation with legal counsel, provide recommendations to the Board concerning the initiation and settlement of litigation, including administrative appeals, involving OCERS; and - d.
+- a.
+Recommend legislative proposals for approval by the Board; - Conduct and oversee the assigning, directing, and handling of litigation, I claims, demands, disputes or legal proceedings involving OCERS and report material developments in these matters to the Board on a timely basis; - In consultation with legal counsel, provide recommendations to the Board concerning the initiation and settlement of litigation, including administrative appeals, involving OCERS; and - d.
 Oversee the development and implementation of plans to comply with newly enacted legislation and court rulings, as applicable.